ropg/ezTime/README.md

 ```

 * Test sketch complained about WiFi firmware / driver mismatch.
 Couldn't get the firmware update tool to work, but WiFi worked anyway.
 * The WiFi object does not have the `isConnected` method so I wrote some detection for ezTime to skip the NO_NETWORK checks.
-This means that if you have debugLevel at ERROR or higher, waitForSync will throw some NTP TIMEOUT errors (and then continue just fine after wifi is online).
+This means that if you have debug level at ERROR or higher, waitForSync will throw some NTP TIMEOUT errors (and then continue just fine after wifi is online).
 * It doesn't have `EEPROM.h` or `Preferences.h` but some proprietary `FlashStorage.h`.
 So no cache for the moment.
 (Turn off both cache defines at the beginning of `ezTime.h`.
 I'll write it if the third person wants it.

 &nbsp;